amanshresthaa/ship-fast-ts-supabase/cognitive_quiz_code_20250513_130803.md

   question: DragAndDropQuestion;
   onAnswerChange: (answers: Record<string, string | null>) => void; // Maps target_id to option_id or null
   userAnswer?: Record<string, string | null>; // Previously selected answers
+  isSubmitted?: boolean;
-  isSubmitted?: boolean; // Added showCorrectAnswer?: boolean; // Added validateOnDrop?: boolean; // Auto-validate when all targets are filled }
+  showFeedbackStyling?: boolean; // Renamed from showCorrectAnswer, used for styling isQuizReviewMode?: boolean; // New prop for review mode validateOnDrop?: boolean; // Auto-validate when all targets are filled }